christianb/NeuralNetwork/README.md

 Add both files to the `/data` folder or execute: `python download_mnist.py`

-## Benchmark configuration
-The benchmark is configurable setting:
-- number of epochs
-- list number of hidden nodes
-- list learning rate

 ## Benchmark
+To run the benchmark execute `python Benchmark.py`

+You can configure the benchmark by changing the following constants:
+- number of `epochs`
+- `hidden_nodes_list`
+- `learning_rate_list`

-Best Performance:  0.9783
+Best performance:  0.9783
- - learning rate:  0.05
  - epoch:  10
- - hidden nodes:  400
+ - hidden_nodes:  400
+ - learning_rate:  0.05

+## Tasks
+* Destroy single or a specific amount of nodes/weights to see how much it affects performance.

+* Visualize the weights between the layers

+* Send output signal reverse to get an image back from the input nodes

+* Make the number of hidden layers and their nodes configurable.

+## Notes
+* How does the number of hidden layers affect the performance?